How Can Horses Eat Chocolate?

 Can Horses Eat Chocolate Cake & Biscuits?

 In moderation most things are safe.
 On your horse’s birthday, a small piece of cake is unlikely to be harmful, as most horses are gluttons who don’t care much for cake.
 Horses should never be given chocolate cake or biscuits.
 These sweet treats while tempting for humans can be detrimental to a horse’s health.
-Chocolate is a key ingredient in these goodies that contains theobromine which is toxic to horses.
+As the other question arise is Can horse eat bread?
+Yes, but chocolate is a key ingredient in these goodies that contains theobromine which is mostly toxic to horses.
+Many peoples do not know that horses do

 Horses lack the necessary enzymes to process theobromine efficiently by making even small amounts of chocolate cake or biscuits potentially harmful.
 Aside from the theobromine content the chocolate cake and biscuits are typically high in sugar, fats, and artificial additives.
 Excess sugar and calories in horse treats can disrupt the digestive system which potentially causing colic or diarrhea and contribute to weight gain and obesity, potentially leading to severe health issues like laminitis.